On Board Pressure Drop with Explorer Victor Vescovo

 Inside, Pressure Drop is functional, as you might expect from a working vessel.
 There are no bells and whistles on board, except for a collection of artworks splashed over the walls, including a film poster for the Titanic.
 It might be an unusual choice, but it’s a tribute to the trip Vescovo made to the shipwreck during the expedition - the first visit to the wreck in 15 years.

-The refit also saw the addition of wet and dry laps for scientists on board, and a mission control on the main deck – the beating heart of the entire operation.
+The refit also saw the addition of wet and dry labs for scientists on board, and a mission control on the main deck – the beating heart of the entire operation.
 Here, the team monitors the progress of each dive from three large screens to which the sonar and submersible feed vital information and charts of the seabed.

 On completion, the vessel was capable of cruising up to 15,000 nautical miles and able to accommodate up to 46 passengers with room for an additional 18 crewmembers.
 She was christened DSSV Pressure Drop after a spaceship from a series of science-fiction stories by Iain M Banks.
 The series was a personal favourite of Vescovo’s and inspired the names for the submarine Limiting Factor, rescue boat Liveware Problem and the provisioning tender Little Rascal too.